bkirkham156/WarDataAnalysis/README.md

 * Scatterplots to detect relationships between variables
 * Grouped comparisons between war types

-(If you'd like, I can generate a `/figures` folder and export images automatically.)

 ---

 ## 🔍 Insights & Findings (Summary)

-*(Replace or extend based on your notebook results)*

 * Conflicts increase noticeably in the 19th–20th centuries
 * Casualty distributions are heavily right-skewed